 Tony was on the road most of August with Ricky.
 He is a good traveler, but if he weren’t he would be b

 y now, Ricky and horses cover a lot of miles!
 In getting ready to go on the road Ricky put four shoes on Tony, true to his good preparation and gentle nature he acted like an old broke horse, solid and well behaved as can be.
 Being in arenas while being on the road teaching, he was able to work on more of what we would call arena work; transitions, balance, circles, long rein, soft feel, lateral work, this list really goes on and on.
-All of these thiimg_4305ngs are touched on during every ride, in an arena or not, it is just easier to refine in an arena.
+All of these things are touched on during every ride, in an arena or not, it is just easier to refine in an arena.

 A huge goal for a young horse is to have all of these things going on and improving all the time, but with a soft and understanding mind.
 Tony is so easy natured that it would be easy to miss getting him truly broke, he is so okay with things that a person could take it for grated that he understands just because he is “obedient”.
 Ricky works to give Tony the same emotional support as what a more touchy horse would demand.
 This really gets a horse broke and helps them become a free thinking and obliging partner.